MicrosoftDocs/SupportArticles-docs/support/system-center/scom/http-500-error-connecting-to-web-console.md

 - `SCOMWeb.Lab.Local` - System Center Operations Manager Web console Server FQDN
 - `Lab\SDKSvc` - System Center Operations Manager Data Access Service Account (Optional)
 - `Lab\SCOMAppPool` - System Center Operations Managers Application Pool Identity Account (Optional)
-- Https://mySCOM.Lab.Local/OperationsManager - URL used to access Operations Manager Web console (If there is no URL, substitute this with the Operations Manager Web console server name)
+- https://mySCOM.Lab.Local/OperationsManager - The URL used to access Operations Manager Web console.
+If there is no URL, substitute this with the Operations Manager Web console server name.

 1. The SDK (Data Access) Service Principal Names (SPNs) are registered correctly.

    The SPNs must be registered to the account under which the SDK service is running.

-    - Scenario 1: If the SDK service is running under a domain account, SPNs must be registered to this domain account.
+    - **Scenario 1**: If the SDK service is running under a domain account, SPNs must be registered to this domain account.
 To check whether SPNs are registered correctly, run the following command:

          ```console
          setspn -L sdkdomainaccount	(setspn -L SDKSvc)